 Because I love you all so very much, we’re going heavy on the carbs two weeks in a row.
 We eat pasta twice a week usually.
 Sometimes we’re really virtuous and do the lentil-based “sedanini” from Trader Joe’s and other times, only the all white flour stuff will do.
 I broke my spiralizer months ago, so zucchini noodles aren’t an option anymore.
-I’m actually SO fine with it.
 I totally get why people love them–I just definitely overdid it within a certain period of time a couple years ago (I think a lot of us did haha).
+Today we’re making creamy cauliflower pasta.

 This pasta is a variation on one that I do quite often.
-It’s creamy and tomato-y and it’s very cozy without seeming overly heavy/glue-y.
+It’s creamy and tomato-y and it’s very cozy without seeming overly heavy.
 I try to keep raw, soaked cashews in my refrigerator for all sorts of recipe emergencies.
-Most of these are blended into my morning coffee with some mesquite powder, cinnamon, coconut butter, and some medicinal mushroom powders.
-The rest work their way into whatever plant-based milk I’m making and savoury /saucy recipes like this.
+Most of these are blended into my morning coffee with some mesquite powder, cinnamon, and coconut butter.
+The rest work their way into whatever plant-based milk I’m making and savoury/saucy recipes like this.

 Basically everything that could possibly be in season is in season right now where I live.
 The summer and fall crops collide, our own garden is heaving, and it’ll be that way for another month or so.
 I always like to gently encourage people to eat seasonally, but realize that this is a challenging thing to live by in a black and white way if you don’t live in California or a similarly warm and fertile climate.
 It can be hard!
 This is a great time of year to experiment if you’re new to the whole thing ;)